rdeits/iris-distro/Readme.md

 	inflate_region.m

-It requires both Gurobi and Mosek to be installed, and it additionally relies on the implementation of the Lowner-John Inner ellipsoid function provided by Mosek, which cannot be distributed here.
+It requires both Gurobi and Mosek (with Mosek Fusion) to be installed, and it additionally relies on the implementation of the Lowner-John Inner ellipsoid function provided by Mosek, which cannot be distributed here.
 That code can be found at <http://docs.mosek.com/7.0/matlabfusion/Inner_and_outer_L_wner-John_Ellipsoids.html>

+Installing Mosek Fusion involves adding a `.jar` file to your Matlab javaclasspath.
+I put the following into my `startup.m` file (you can find this file by typing `edit startup` at the Matlab console):

+	javaaddpath('/Users/rdeits/locomotion/lib/mosek/7/tools/platform/osx64x86/bin/mosekmatlab.jar');

 Due to MATLAB's package system, this repository must be cloned to a folder named "+iris".
 The algorithm can be demonstrated by adding the